 Yes, but not many models.

 Because the PS3 Eye was made for the gaming console, and not for the PC, Sony never made drivers for the PC.
 Code Laboratories is a company that did make some drivers that work very well, the drivers can be downloaded from their site.
+The download costs a few dollars, but it is easy to install and safe.
+(Zone Trigger is not affiliated with Sony or Code Laboratories)

 Industrial cameras usually give a better image quality because of the lens, and often they do not compress images like webcams do (most cameras compress images to use less USB bandwidth, the software driver will uncompress the images on the PC).
+They might allow very high framerate, or very high resolution.

-Matrix Vision's mvBlueFox series come with a driver for third-party software.
+Matrix Vision's mvBlueFox series come with a driver for third-party software. | |

 *We are not affiliated to any camera resellers.